spring-attic/spring-hadoop/samples/pig-script-batch-admin/readme.txt

 To build and run the sample with Spring Batch Admin:

-look at script in src/main/resources/META-INF/spring/context.xml, and change proxy settings per your env.

-$ ../gradlew run

-$ cd src/main/resources

-$ unzip ml-100k.zip

-$ cd ../../..
+copy "data.txt" to Hive home directory

-$ ../gradlew jettyRun
+$ ../gradlew

-then open internet explorer and input "http://localhost:8081/hive-thrift-batch-admin", click "Jobs" -> "hiveJob".
+then open internet explorer and input "http://localhost:8081/pig-script-batch-admin", click "Jobs" -> "pigJob".
 In the Job Parameters text field, input "fail=false run.id=1", and click "Launch" button.

 3. IDE IMPORT